yuzhaopeng/minikube-mac-network/README.md

 This solution allows you to access your minikube's internal networks directly from your macOS host machine, using OpenVPN.

-## Networking features in Docker Desktop for Mac
+## Networking features at Docker Desktop for Mac
 there is some Known limitations at docker for mac  reference [here](https://docs.docker.com/desktop/mac/networking/#known-limitations-use-cases-and-workarounds)